 Learning is FUN!
-Pathway Community Education Center is proud to partner with AllCare!
-Thank you to AllCare for giving all community members the opportunity to take any of Pathway’s 12-week classes!
 Learn how to cook, ride the bus, manage your budget, make healthy snacks, learn safe on-line practices, meet new friends, and so much more!
-Contact Kim to ask questions, or to receive the most recent schedule.

 Pathway’s Community Education Center offers several classes throughout the year.
-Classes are typically 12-week courses and cover a variety of topics, including:
+Sessions are typically 12-weeks long and cover a variety of topics, including: